getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 );
 ```

-Promises have a `then(..)` method which accepts one or two callback functions.
+Promises have a `then(..)` method that accepts one or two callback functions.
 The first function (if present) is treated as the handler to call if the promise is fulfilled successfully.
 The second function (if present) is treated as the handler to call if the promise is rejected explicitly, or if any error/exception is caught during resolution.

 If one of the arguments is omitted or otherwise not a valid function -- typically you'll use `null` instead -- a default placeholder equivalent is used.
 The default success callback passes its fulfillment value along and the default error callback propagates its rejection reason along.

-There's a shorthand for calling `then(null,handleRejection)` which is `catch(handleRejection)`.
+The shorthand for calling `then(null,handleRejection)` is `catch(handleRejection)`.

 Both `then(..)` and `catch(..)` automatically construct and return another promise instance, which is wired to receive the resolution from whatever the return value is from the original promise's fulfillment or rejection handler (whichever is actually called).
 Consider: